-Having attained the British Cycling Mountain Bike Leader Award (Level 2) and Remote Outdoor First Aid qualification, I am ready and excited to launch my new Lifestorm venture Mind the Grit ‐ bringing counselling, walking and mountain biking together to help people boost their own mental health.
+Having attained the British Cycling Mountain Bike Leader Award (Level 2) and Remote Outdoor First Aid qualification, I am ready and excited to launch my new Lifestorm venture Mind the Grit ‐ bringing counselling, walking and mountain biking together to help people boost their own mental health with unique therapy outdoors.

 Mind the Grit gives you the freedom to have fun outdoors on foot or on your bike with the opportunity to talk to your counsellor about any personal challenges you may be facing.

-Walking sessions last an hour and mountain biking sessions last a minimum of 90 minutes.
-Each session costs £40, with a 30% discount for your first walk or ride.
+Walking sessions last at least an hour and mountain biking sessions last a minimum of 90 minutes.
+Each session costs £45.
 My routes will be focussed on you, tailored to your fitness level, your walking or cycling experience and your time constraints.